alistairmatthews/sccode/readme.md

 	- Implement the MVC structure from the simple reverb - Done!
     - Build a UI - Done!
     - Midi control - Done!
     - Place the effect itself in a class so it can be reused in different patches.
+Done!

+1. Try a single patch with more than one stompbox.
+Does the midi bit play nicely?
 1. Implement full test suite and stick to TDD principles

     - Note that a mocking framework may not be necessary because you're not using anything external to SC, such as databases.